This report addresses three fundamental decisions that face a prospective purchaser:

 - Holding company tax losses not used in the current year may be carried forward and offset against a group company’s future profits, subject to shareholder continuity and commonality rules.

 - The purchaser should consider whether the level of profits would enable tax relief for interest payments to be effective.

 - A tax deduction may be available at higher rates in other territories.

-- WHT of 15 percent, 10 percent, 5 percent or, in some cases, 2 percent (under AIL) applies on interest payments to non-New Zealand entities.
+- WHT of 15, 10, or 5 percent or, in some cases, 2 percent (under AIL) applies on interest payments to non-New Zealand entities.

 Dividends and certain bonus share issues are included in taxable income.
 Payments of dividends are not deductible.
 Tax assessed on a dividend may be offset by any imputation credits attached to the dividend of the payer company.
 There are two main exemptions to the taxability of dividends for companies.
 These apply when: